OpenAPI Initiative Charter

 n.
 Any issues that cannot be resolved by the TOB shall be referred to The Linux Foundation Executive Director for resolution with The Linux Foundation Board of Directors.

 f.
 Stable.
-The OADF should evolve in a pace that allows adopters to support its functionality within a “reasonable timeframe”; its evolution should favor the aim to provide a stable foundation for API metadata over adding new functionality as any immediate needs arise.
+The OAS should evolve in a pace that allows adopters to support its functionality within a “reasonable timeframe”; its evolution should favor the aim to provide a stable foundation for API metadata over adding new functionality as any immediate needs arise.

 g.
-Intellectual Property Neutral: the OADF must be available for use free of charge to members and non-members alike.
+Intellectual Property Neutral: the OAS must be available for use free of charge to members and non-members alike.
 This usage applies to commercial and non-commercial use by any individual organization complying with a set of non-discriminatory usage principles set forth by the Business Governance Board.

 7. IP Policy.